 - American Society for Adaptation Professionals and the FEMA Resilient Nation Partnership Network provide resources to help organizations manage their climate risks.

-This requires a good measurement plan (see above) to know when change is happening and how effective existing measures are, as well as a management approach that recognizes that the measures adopted at the outset will likely need to be modified over time.
+This necessitates a good measurement plan (see above) to know when change is happening and how effective existing measures are, and a management approach that recognizes that the measures adopted at the outset will likely need modification over time.

 What Are You Doing to Take Action?